 Wing may fail to start the debug process in certain cases.
 If this happens, it often helps to try debugging a small test such as the following:

-Use the Start / Continue command from the Debug menu to cause Wing IDE to attempt to run only as far as the first line of your code.
+Use the Step Into command from the Debug menu to cause Wing IDE to attempt to run only as far as the first line of your code.
 This rules out possible problems caused by specific code.

 Then check through the following common problems.
 For information on obtaining additional information from the debug sub-system, refer to the Diagnostic Output section: